fabacab/tumblr-crosspostr/readme.txt

 = Installation notes and troubleshooting =

-Tumblr Crosspostr makes use of the [PHP Extension and Application Repository (PEAR)](http://pear.php.net/) for some core functions.
-Most systems have the required PEAR packages installed already and, if so, Tumblr Crosspostr prefers to use those.
-However, I also ship Tumblr Crosspostr with the required PEAR packages inside the `lib/pear/php` directory of the plugin, as a fallback.

-If you notice any errors upon plugin activation, first check to ensure your system's [PHP include path](http://php.net/manual/ini.core.php#ini.include-path) is set correctly.
-If one of the paths in this variable does not contain the required PEAR components, Tumblr Crosspostr won't work.
+Tumblr Crosspostr makes use of Manuel Lemos's `oauth_client_class` for some core functions.
+Most systems have the required packages installed already, but if you notice any errors upon plugin activation, first check to ensure your system's [PHP include path](http://php.net/manual/ini.core.php#ini.include-path) is set correctly.
 The `lib` directory and its required files look like this:

     lib
+    ├── OAuthWP.php
+    ├── OAuthWP_Tumblr.php
     ├── TumblrCrosspostrAPIClient.php
-    └── pear
-        └── php
-            ├── HTTP
-            │   ├── OAuth
-            │   │   ├── Consumer
-            │   │   │   ├── Exception
-            │   │   │   │   └── InvalidResponse.php
-            │   │   │   ├── Request.php
-            │   │   │   └── Response.php
-            │   │   ├── Consumer.php
-            │   │   ├── Exception
-            │   │   │   └── NotImplemented.php
-            │   │   ├── Exception.php
-            │   │   ├── Message.php
-            │   │   ├── Signature
-            │   │   │   ├── Common.php
-            │   │   │   └── HMAC
-            │   │   │       └── SHA1.php
-            │   │   └── Signature.php
-            │   ├── OAuth.php
-            │   ├── Request2
-            │   │   ├── Adapter
-            │   │   │   ├── Curl.php
-            │   │   │   ├── Mock.php
-            │   │   │   └── Socket.php
-            │   │   ├── Adapter.php
-            │   │   ├── CookieJar.php
-            │   │   ├── Exception.php
-            │   │   ├── MultipartBody.php
-            │   │   ├── Observer
+    ├── httpclient
-            │   │   │   └── Log.php
-            │   │   ├── Response.php
+    │   ├── LICENSE.txt
-            │   │   └── SocketWrapper.php
-            │   └── Request2.php
-            ├── Net
-            │   └── URL2.php
+    │   └── http.php
-            ├── PEAR
-            │   └── Exception.php
+    └── oauth_api
-            ├── PEAR.php
+        ├── LICENSE
-            └── PEAR5.php
+        └── oauth_client.php

-It's also possible that your system administrator will apply updates to one or more of these PEAR packages without your knowledge.
-If this happens, and the updated packages contain backward-incompatible changes, Tumblr Crosspostr may begin to issue errors.
-If this happens, please [file a bug report on the Tumblr Crosspostr project's issue tracker](https://github.com/meitar/tumblr-crosspostr/issues/new).
+It's also possible that your system administrator will apply updates to one or more of the core system packages this plugin uses without your knowledge.
+If this happens, and the updated packages contain backward-incompatible changes, the plugin may begin to issue errors.
+Should this occur, please [file a bug report on the Tumblr Crosspostr project's issue tracker](https://github.com/meitar/tumblr-crosspostr/issues/new).

 == Frequently Asked Questions ==